 Specific to our purpose, we draw attention to the way El better equips staff to handle the emotional labor unique to online writing center work.
 We see this use of El as both a gap in the existing research and a significant need within the writing center community (Jackson et al.; Noreen Lape) as centers increasingly turn to online tutoring to extend and enhance their services.
 Online tutoring, especially asynchronous tutoring, often heightens the challenge of assessing and responding to students' emotional needs, as expressions of stress, frustration, excitement, or indifference are harder to detect.
-Staff must adapt to a tutoring environment where students' affect and its impact on their writing may be Advancing a team's emotional intelligence enables a more intentional and concrete articulation of organizational culture to emerge, thereby creating the space to discuss culture's impact on individual health and a center's wellness. unknown or less apparent.
+Staff must adapt to a tutoring environment where students' affect and its impact on their writing may be unknown or less apparent.
 Tutors likewise may struggle with the daily routine of an online workspace where their own emotional needs may be hidden from immediate view.
 We have found both in our regular practice and through our training series that the emotional labor of online writing center work extends well individual beyond tutoring sessions.
-It is also interwoven throughout online project work, team meetings, daily email communications, and ongoing professional development and training opportunities-each of which. in а remote environment, is mediated through technology.
+It is also interwoven throughout online project work, team meetings, daily email communications, and ongoing professional development and opportunities-each of which, in environment, is mediated through technology.
 Though beyond the scope of our initial training series, we acknowledge how online environments pose additional challenges for members of multicultural, gueer, and gendered communities, as they already advocate daily for equal recognition of their identity and unbiased understanding of their emotional needs.
 While emotional intelligence cannot eliminate emotional labor's challenges, it is a means by which individuals and team members can attune themselves to recognizing and expressing emotional wellness within safe, inclusive environments.